wjr83/Interactive-Lab-Hub/Lab 5/README.md

 #### (Optional) Legacy audio and computer vision observation approaches
-In an earlier version of this class students experimented with observing through audio cues.
+In an earlier version of this class, students experimented with observing through audio cues.
 Find the material here:
 [Audio_optional/audio.md](Audio_optional/audio.md).
-Teachable machines provides an audio classifier too.
+Teachable machines provide an audio classifier too.
 If you want to use audio classification this is our suggested method.

-In an earlier version of this class students experimented with foundational computer vision techniques such as face and flow detection.
-Techniques like these can be sufficient, more performant, and allow non discrete classification.
+In an earlier version of this class, students experimented with foundational computer vision techniques such as face and flow detection.
+Techniques like these can be sufficient, more performant, and allow non-discrete classification.
 Find the material here:
 [CV_optional/cv.md](CV_optional/cv.md).

 ### Part B
 ### Construct a simple interaction.

 * Pick one of the models you have tried, and experiment with prototyping an interaction.
-* This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
+* This can be as simple as the boat detector shown in a previous lecture from Nikolas Matelaro.
 * Try out different interaction outputs and inputs.